fxpar/abcNotationExHelper/README.md

 ## Result
 For each textarea with an id starting with "abc_ex_":

-    The music sheet is created
+* [x] The music sheet is created
-    The audio player is added
+* [x] The audio player is added
-    The warnings are provided
+* [x] The warnings are provided
-    The abc code is placed into an standard collapsible (Details/Summary)
+* [x] The abc code is placed into an standard collapsible (Details/Summary)

 ## Personal application
 I needed an easy way to write html pages to play offline on my mobile.

 It is meant to work with a simple http server.
+The orginal abc-basic.js has been modified to check local audio sounds before trying to download them. (the page needs to be served by http server to avoid CORS error)

 Otherwise the exercises are on my wordpress pages.

 ## Credits
 * It refers to the ABC Notation format proposed by Chris Walshaw.